leanghoun/leanghoun.github.io/docs/voron-trident/config-files-github.md

 - `git push` - Pushes all commits to the remote repository.
 - `find . -name .DS_Store -print0 | xargs -0 git rm --ignore-unmatch` - Find and remove all .DS_Store files in repository.
 - `ls -ldF .?*` - Show hidden files and folders.

+## TailScale

+The easiest way to remotely access Mainsail is by installing a VPN like [TailScale](https://tailscale.com).
+There are only two requirements; (1) it must be installed on every device within the private network, and (2) the new TailScale IP addresses of remote devices need to be added to moonraker.conf's trusted_clients list.

+To view the list of devices and their IP addresses, visit the [TailScale Admin page](https://login.tailscale.com/admin/machines).

+### On Raspberry Pi
+1. Install TailScale to the Raspberry Pi with `curl -fsSL https://tailscale.com/install.sh | sh`.
+1. Start the service with `sudo tailscale up`, and it will provide a link for you to authenticate.

+### On Other Devices
+Windows, Mac, iPhones, and Android Phones all have a dedicated TailScale app to install and login.
+Upon login, the IP addresses will be registered.